BardicDefense/purple-hack/README.md

 - **Conditioning**: Gain +2 to a chosen ability score.
 This feat can be taken only once for a given ability score.
 - **Fieldcraft**: Gain +1 Constitution.
 Pick two broad terrain types (forest, desert, swamps, jungle, tundra, mountains, etc.).
 In these terrain types, your difficulties for tasks such as stealth, tracking, and concealing tracks are lowered, and you:
   - Heal +2 HP per day, and still heal even if marching in terrain that normally prevents such.
-  - Succeed more often when hunting.
+  - Lower Survival Skill Target by 1.
   - Are less likely to get lost, have random encounters, or be surprised.
 - **Lockpicking**: Gain +1 Dexterity.
-You have the tools and expertise to pick locks.
-Your search for traps on a lock are one difficulty level lower.
+You have the tools and expertise to pick locks; add -2 to the Lockpicking Skill (or start at 4 if the Skill is not already acquired).
 - **Tough**: Your hit die is one die higher (i.e. a warrior will use a d10, and a mage will use a d8).

 ## Determine Starting Age & Choose Skills

 Using the [character background generator](background.md#starting-age), determine your character's starting age.
 Then, select appropriate skills.

 Skills represent specialized knowledge of or training in a particular field.
-All characters select one to three skills at 1st level, and another at each name level.
+All characters select one to three skills at 1st level, depending on starting age, and two more at each name level.

+All character start innumerable general adventuring skills (like Survival, Climbing, or Stealth) at a Skill Target of 6.
+In general, each time a character selects a skill, the Skill Target of that skill is reduced by 1.
+A Skill Target cannot be reduced below 2.

-It's assumed that characters possess all the skills and knowledge appropriate to their background, along with a host of everyman abilities that nearly all posses, such as climbing, hiding, or moving silently.
-Skills for adventurers' purposes are almost always specialized (like reading lips) or non-intuitive (like lockpicking), and reflect special training, deep knowledge, or intense & focused practice in that particular narrow area.
-Broad interaction (e.g. Conversation), social skills that achieve a result otherwise possible only through roleplay (e.g. Deception or Intimidation), skills that boil down a non-linear non-standard task down to a simple roll (e.g. Dungeoneering or Investigation) or skills that allow for ready identification of magical items cannot be taken. **Skills are largely meant to measure a proficiency over and above what one could reasonably be expected to have, NOT to define what is possible!**
+Other skills are more specialized or non-intuitive (like reading lips or lockpicking), and reflect special training, deep knowledge, or intense & focused practice in that particular narrow area.
+These skills must be selected in order to even be attempted by a character.
+Which skills are general skills and which are specialized which is up to the referee.

+Note: Broad interaction (e.g. Conversation), social skills that achieve a result otherwise possible only through roleplay (e.g. Deception or Intimidation), skills that boil down a non-linear non-standard task down to a simple roll (e.g. Dungeoneering or Investigation) or skills that allow for ready identification of magical items cannot be taken. **Skills are largely meant to measure a proficiency over and above what one could reasonably be expected to have, NOT to define what is possible!**

 Concretely, skills might, depending on the circumstances, allow you to:

 - Avoid what might otherwise involve a roll.
-- Lower the difficulty of a check or negate penalties.
 - Lessen the consequences of failure.
 - Gain information not obvious to the average observer.

-Sample skills include: Acrobatics, Blindfighting, Climbing, Disguise, Etiquette, Gambling, Herbalism, Jumping, Language (_choose one_), Lockpicking (_a character cannot have both the skill and the feat_), Lore (_specific subject_), Performing, Pick Pockets, Read Lips, Riding, Running, Seafaring, Shadowing, Stealth, Swimming, Tracking, Wrestling.
+Sample general skills include: Acrobatics, Climbing, Disguise, Etiquette, Gambling, Herbalism, Jumping, Language (_choose one_), Lore (_specific subject_), Navigation (Nautical), Performance, Riding, Running, Shadowing, Ship Piloting, Stealth, Survival, Swimming, Tracking, Wrestling.

+Sample specialized skills include: Blindfighting, Decipher Document, Lockpicking, Pick Pockets, Read Lips.

 ## Buy Equipment